risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

   - Number of key/values to place in database
   - Default: 1000000

+- `--writes`

+  - Number of written batches.
+If negative, do `--num` reads.
+  - Default: -1

 - `--deletes`

-  - Number of delete operations to do.
+  - Number of deleted keys.
 If negative, do `--num` deletions.
   - Default: -1

-- `--writes`

-  - Number of write operations to do.
-If negative, do `--num` reads.
-  - Default: -1

 - `--reads`

-  - Number of read operations to do.
+  - Number of read keys.
 If negative, do `--num` reads.
   - Default: -1

-## Batch Configurations
+## Single Batch

 - `--key-size`

   - The size (bytes) of the non-prefix part of a key
-  - Default: 10
+  - Default: 16

 - `--key-prefix-size`

   - The size (bytes) of a prefix
   - Default: 5

-- `--key-prefix-frequency`
+- `--keys_per_prefix`

-  - The number of keys with some a prefix in a batch
+  - Control **average** number of keys generated per prefix
   - Default: 10

 - `--value-size`

   - The length (bytes) of a value in a key/value
-  - Default: 10
+  - Default: 100

 - `--batch-size`

   - The number of key/values in a batch
-  - Default: 1000
+  - Default: 1

 # Metrics